 Don’t Know Much About® the American Presidents

-NOW AVAILABLE in hardcover and ebook from Hyperion; and in audiobook from Random House Audio
+NOW AVAILABLE in paperback and hardcover and ebook from Hyperion; and in audiobook from Random House Audio

 Writing in the style that has made the New York Times bestseller Don’t Know Much About® History a popular classic, Davis looks at the history of the most powerful office on earth and the men who have occupied it.

 - Which president broke the law to keep his slaves from being freed?